CamilleSemelet/camillesemelet.github.io/_pages/about.md

 Hello!

-I am a PhD candidate in Economics at the University of Munich (LMU) and at the ifo Institute, working under the supervision of Lisandra Flach and Clemens Fuest.
+I am a PhD candidate in Economics at the University of Munich (LMU) and at the ifo Institute, supervised by Lisandra Flach and Clemens Fuest.
 I am also a consultant for the World Bank.

 I visited the Stanford Graduate School of Business in Winter 2025, hosted by Juan Carlos Suárez Serrato.